Four Mothers (2024 film): Production

 In 2019, Screen Ireland were devising an Irish-set adaptation of Gianni Di Gregorio's 2008 Italian film Mid-August Lunch, adapted by the Thornton brothers, Colin and Darren.
-In May 2022, it was confirmed that Darren Thornton would also direct and production would come from Eric Abraham and Jack Sidey’s Portobello Films and Television and Martina Niland for Port Pictures.
+In May 2022, it was confirmed that Darren Thornton would also direct and production would come from Eric Abraham and Jack Sidey's Portobello Films and Television and Martina Niland for Port Pictures.
 That month, it was also confirmed that the cast would include James McArdle, Fionnula Flanagan, Dearbhla Molloy, Paddy Glynn and Stella McCusker.
 Niamh Cusack is also amongst the cast.

 Principal photography started in Dublin in May 2022.

 Release

 The film had its world premiere at the BFI London Film Festival on October 13, 2024.
 It was theatrically released in Ireland on 4 April 2025, by Break Out Pictures and BFI Distribution.

 Accolades

 At the 2024 BFI London Film Festival, the film won the Festival Audience Award.
-In November 2025, James McCardle won the Best Actor (film/television) Award at the 2025 British Academy Scotland Awards.
+In November 2025, James McArdle won the Best Actor (film/television) Award at the 2025 British Academy Scotland Awards.
+In January 2026, the film received seven nominations at the Irish Film & Television Awards, including for best film and best script, and best international actor for McArdle.